mantoni/mocaccino.js/README.md

 where OPTIONS are:

-  --reporter, -r  Mocha reporter to use, defaults to "tap" --node          If result is used in node instead of a browser
+  --reporter, -R  Mocha reporter to use, defaults to "tap" --node          If result is used in node instead of a browser

 ```